quarkusio/quarkus-quickstarts/hibernate-orm-quickstart/README.md

 > ./mvnw package

-Next we need to make sure you have a PostgreSQL instance running (Quarkus automatically starts one for dev and test mode).
+Next, make sure you have a PostgreSQL database running.
+In production, Quarkus does not start a container for you like it does in Dev Mode.
 To set up a PostgreSQL database with Docker:

-> docker run --rm=true --name quarkus_test -e POSTGRES_USER=quarkus_test -e POSTGRES_PASSWORD=quarkus_test -e POSTGRES_DB=quarkus_test -p 5432:5432 postgres:13.3
+> docker run -it --rm=true --name quarkus_test -e POSTGRES_USER=quarkus_test -e POSTGRES_PASSWORD=quarkus_test -e POSTGRES_DB=quarkus_test -p 5432:5432 postgres:13.3

 Connection properties for the Agroal datasource are defined in the standard Quarkus configuration file, `src/main/resources/application.properties`.